 Minor in Russian Studies

-The Minor program in Russian Studies offers students the opportunity for the interdisciplinary study of the language, history, politics, literature, and culture of Russia.
-Students can pursue their specific disciplinary interests through two tracks: “Russian Language, Literature, and Culture” and “Russian Culture and History.”
+The minor program in Russian Studies offers students the opportunity to undertake the interdisciplinary study of the language, history, politics, literature, and culture of Russia.
+Students can pursue their specific disciplinary interests through two tracks: “Russian Language, Literature, and Culture” or “Russian Culture and History.”
 Both minor tracks require a total of six courses (6 c.u.) beyond the Penn language requirement, which students can satisfy by completion of the introductory through intermediate language program (0100-0400) or literacy courses for Russian speakers (RUSS 0201, RUSS 0401), by completing language coursework through a study abroad program, or by demonstrating equivalent proficiency.
 Only two courses from study abroad can be counted towards this minor.
-To discuss major and minor options and plans, please contact the Undergraduate Chair, Prof. Julia Verkholantsev, to schedule a Zoom meeting or a telephone call.
-Prof. Verkholantsev can be reached at juliaver @ sas.upenn.edu
+To discuss major and minor options and plans, please schedule an appointment with the Undergraduate Chair, Prof. D. Brian Kim, at this link.
+Prof. Kim can be reached at dbkim at sas.upenn.edu.

 Concentration in Russian Language, Literature, and Culture

 The six courses (6 c.u.) must include four courses taught in the department, of which two courses (2 c.u.) must be taught in Russian.
-The remaining two courses (2 c.u.) towards the minor may be additional courses from the REES department proper or courses bearing REES attributes.
-With the approval of the undergraduate chair, electives may also include courses of other departments which are not cross-listed, yet which concern Russia or the former Soviet Union in significant portion of their content.
+The remaining two courses (2 c.u.) toward the minor may be additional courses from the REES department proper or courses bearing REES attributes.
+With the approval of the Undergraduate Chair, electives may also include courses of other departments which are not cross-listed, yet which concern Russia or the former Soviet Union in significant portion of their content.

 Advanced Language (2 c.u.)